davestewart/javascript-state-machine/docs/config/options.md

 state   :'enter'
 ```

-These generally don't need to be overridden, but can be if required; for example you want to change the defaults event types for shorthand handler assignment.
+These generally don't need to be overridden, but can be if required; for example you want to change the default event types for shorthand handler assignment.